Support for Curriculum Refresh and the NTU Digital Fram...

 All of these resources are available in the Digital Framework Learning room.

 In addition to the online support above, CPLD are also running a series of Briefing Workshops where you can come along, find out more about the framework and receive some support to get you started using the Digital Framework within your curricula.

 We’re also going to be presenting at the TILT eLearning Showcase event on 14th December if you want to hear more, or come and visit the CPLD stand.

 About the author

-Digital Practice Manager for the Digital Practice Team in CPLD.
+Digital Practice Manager for the Digital Practice Team in Organisational Development.
 She has over 15 years experience in supporting and managing eLearning and digital practice teams.
-She is also Chair of the UCISA Academic Support Group.
+She is a UCISA Exec Member and a member of the UCISA Digital Capabilities Group.